Setup and options

 ApolloClient has some other options which control the behavior of the client, and we’ll see examples of their use throughout this guide.

 To connect your client instance to your component tree, use an

 graphql() container is the recommended approach for fetching data or making mutations.
-It is a Higher Order Component for providing Apollo data to a component, or attaching mutations.
+It is a React Higher Order Component, and interacts with the wrapped component via props.